Judges 2022

 Sarb Sembhi

-Sarb is the Global CISO at AirEye & the CTO at Virtually Informed, and was the CISO at the Noord Group.
+Sarb is the CTO at Virtually Informed and was the Global CISO for AirEye and the Noord Group.
 He has previous worked as a consultant covering most issues in risk and security.
-Sarb’s contributions to the industry include the London Chamber of Commerce and Industry Defence and Security Committee and its Cybersecurity working group.
+Sarb’s contributions to the industry include the Executive Steering Board of the IoT Security Foundation.

 Other contributions include: Past President of the ISACA London Chapter, Chair of ISACA International GRA Region 3 Sub-Committee, Chair of ISACA International GRA Committee, ISSA UK Advisory Group member, InfoSecurity Magazine Editorial Group member.
 Sarb has also served on several Security Standards Groups, and continues to write for several publications and speak at risk and security events around the world.